|HMRC Reference:Notice 75 (November 2013)||View Change History|

 If you are only challenging:

-and you disagree with the decision, you may either accept the review offer or appeal to the independent tribunal.
+and you disagree with the decision; you may either accept the review offer or appeal to the independent tribunal.
 If you accept the review offer, but do not agree with the review conclusion you will still be able to appeal to the independent tribunal.
-More information on HMRC’s review and appeal procedures are available on our website, go to www.hmrc.gov.uk.
+More information on HMRC’s review and appeal procedures are available at www.hmrc.gov.uk

 The arrangements for challenging the actual seizure of goods liable for forfeiture (rather than HMRC’s decision about whether or not to return them to you) are different from the arrangements outlined at paragraph 5.2.